 Watch the video below where Rachel walks you through every step of this recipe in The Stay At Home Chef Cooking Show.
 You can find the complete collection of episodes on YouTube, or right here on our website with their corresponding recipes.

 Classic Pound Cake

-- 2 cups 1 pound butter, room temperature
+- 2 cups softened salted butter or 1 pound

 - Lightly grease 2 (9x5 inch) loaf pans with butter and dust with flour.
 Preheat oven to 350 degrees.